 Hot Topic Foundation is administered by the California Community Foundation, a 501c3 public charity.

-I have been working at Hot Topic (More than a year)
+I worked at Hot Topic full-time (More than 5 years)

 Advice to Management

-I applied in-person.
 The process took a week.
 I interviewed at Hot Topic (New York, NY).